Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Definitions of Operators and Proof of the Multiparameter Reynolds Transport Theorem in Exterior Calculus

 using the reference position $\C=\0$, in the (relative) coordinate system chosen for $\C$.
 For each component in \eqref{eq:diffform_proof4}, from the definition of the partial derivative and the linearity of the pullback \eqref{eq:diffform_pullback}:

 where the last step converts back to a variable domain using the pushforward $\phi_*^{C_c}$.
-The term in braces is the Lie derivative $\mathcal{L}_{\V_{\cdot c}}$ with respect to the column vector field $\V_{\cdot c} \in \V$ associated with the flow $\phi^{C_c} \in \phi^{\C}$, based on the increment $h$ in the one-dimensional flow parameter $C_c$ [\onlinecite[][\S 2.2]{Torres_del_Castillo_2012}; \onlinecite[][\S 4.3a]{Frankel_2013}].
-Taking a cue from the directional derivative (see \ref{sect:Apx_Re_spatial}), this could equivalently be defined in terms of the pullback $\phi^{*h dC_c}$ and written as $\mathcal{L}_{\V}^{(C_c)}$, to explicitly identify the direction $C_c$.
+The term in braces is the Lie derivative $\mathcal{L}_{\V_{\cdot c}}$ of the differential form $\omega^r$ with respect to the column vector field $\V_{\cdot c} \in \V$ associated with the flow $\phi^{C_c} \in \phi^{\C}$, based on the increment $h$ in the one-dimensional flow parameter $C_c$ [\onlinecite[][\S 2.2]{Torres_del_Castillo_2012}; \onlinecite[][\S 4.3a]{Frankel_2013}].
+Taking a cue from the directional derivative (see \ref{sect:Apx_Re_spatial}), this could equivalently be defined in terms of the pullback $\phi^{*h dC_c}$ and written as $\mathcal{L}_{\V_{\cdot c}}^{(C_c)}$, to explicitly identify the component $C_c$.
 In consequence, we can define an $m$-dimensional multiparameter Lie derivative of an $r$-form with respect to $\V$ over parameter $\C$ by: